Oneirical/The-Games-Foxes-Play/design/Random Ideas.md

 **Current Tasks**

+* Inspect using "reviver" functions to save player and its tile.

 * Apis should bring you alongside him when knockbacking.
 * Progressive map reveal.
 * Wandering creatures that progressively get more OP as they collect Souls.